Shrinking characteristics of precision matrix estimators: Genomic data example

 To measure the classification accuracy of our method and its competitors, we randomly split the data into training set of size 100 and test set of size 27 for 100 independent replications.
 Within each replication, we first applied a screening rule to the training set as in \citet{rothman2009generalized} and \citet{mai2015multiclass} based on $F$-test statistics, and then restricted our discriminant analysis model to the genes with the $k$ largest $F$-test statistic values.

-We chose tuning parameters with 5-fold cross validation that minimized the validation classification error rate.
-Misclassification rates are shown in Figure \ref{fig:genomic_example}, where we compared our method to the method proposed by \citet{mai2015multiclass}, the method proposed by \citet{witten2011penalized}, the method proposed by \citet{guo2010simultaneous}, and the method that used the $L_1$-penalized Gaussian likelihood precision matrix estimator.
-We saw that our method was as or more accurate in terms of classification accuracy than the competing methods.
-The only method that performed nearly as well was that of \citet{mai2015multiclass} when we used $k=100$ screened genes.
+We chose tuning parameters with five-fold cross validation that minimized the validation classification error rate.
+Misclassification rates are shown in Figure \ref{fig:genomic_example}(b), where we compared our method to those of \citet{mai2015multiclass}, of \citet{witten2011penalized}, of \citet{guo2010simultaneous}, and the method that used the $L_1$-penalized Gaussian likelihood precision matrix estimator.
+Our method was at least as accurate in terms of classification as the competing methods.
+The only method that performed nearly as well was that of \citet{mai2015multiclass} with $k=100$ screened genes.
 However, the best out-of-sample classification accuracy was achieved with $k=300,$ where our method was significantly better than the competitors.

-In Figure \ref{fig:genomic_example}, we also display model sizes, i.e., the total number of variables that were estimated to be informative for discriminating between response categories.
-To measure model size for the method proposed by \citet{witten2011penalized}, we used the version of their method with two discriminant vectors.
-We saw that although the method of \citet{mai2015multiclass} tended to estimate slightly smaller models, our method, which performs best in classification, selects only slightly more variables.
-Moreover, our method can be used to identify a distinct subset of genes that are informative specifically for discriminating between patients with Crohn's disease and ulcerative colitis.
+Although the method of \citet{mai2015multiclass} tended to estimate smaller models, our method, which performs best in classification, selects only slightly more variables.
+Moreover, unlike that of \citet{mai2015multiclass}, our method can be used to identify a distinct subset of genes that are informative specifically for discriminating between patients with Crohn's disease and ulcerative colitis.
 This was of interest in the study of \citet{burczynski2006molecular}.
+In the Supplementary Material, we provide additional details and further results.